 - The code completion feature finalizes methods, classes, variable names, and PHP keywords.

-- As you type the code in the code editor, the code completion feature provides a list of matching variables, keywords, and methods.
+- The code completion feature provides a list of matching variables, keywords, and methods while coding.

 RubyMine is available for organizations as well as individuals.
 For organizations, it charges $199 per year per user for the first year, $159 per year per user for the second year, and $119 per year per user from the third year onwards.